The conversations your team avoid are a handbrake on your progress.

 Resisting the false binary.
 How to resolve the issue AND preserve, or even strengthen, interpersonal relationships.

 Conversations in diverse teams.
-The importance of considering cultural, generational, and neurodivergent differences.
+The importance of considering cultural, generational, and neurodiverse experiences.

 Staying in the conversation when it gets hard.
 Techniques for managing your own and the other person's reaction in real time, when the conversation goes somewhere you didn't expect.